bard86/book-shelves/README.md

 A basic React project which allows a user to search for a book and add to, move between or remove books from a series of three shelves.
 The shelves are "Currently Reading", "Want To Read" and "Read" respectively.

+This is project created for Udacity's React Fundamentals Nanodegree course.
+This App is collecting and showing books that you want to read, are currently reading or have alread read.
+Also it provides a search functionality which allows to search books from a BooksAPI book library.

+This project were created based on provided starter template.

 ----
 ### **Specifications**
 | _Behavior_ | _Input_ | _Output_ |